Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

     - a running Concordium testnet node

-    - have port forwarding enabled with the command (this step is only required when you run your node on a remote server instead of locally):
+    - have port forwarding enabled with the following command (this step is only required when you run your node on a remote server instead of locally):

     .. code-block:: console

         $ssh -NL localhost:10001:<IP-address-of-your-instance>:10001 <username>@<host>

-    If you don't have a running testnet node, the piggy bank tutorial :ref:`part 3 <piggy-bank-preparing>` will guide you through these setup steps.
+    If you don't have a running testnet node or port forwarding enabled, the piggy bank tutorial :ref:`part 3 <piggy-bank-preparing>` will guide you through these setup steps.

     These prerequisites ensure that you have a testnet node reachable locally on port 10001.
 The browser wallet requires a